 - More lockdown, fire or other safety drills that are checklist driven and externally audited

 - Smart tools to proactively manage and alert the right teams from anywhere in the campus or outside

-It is difficult to prioritize any of them over other but I could not see a line item for the proactive tools on the list in any of the statistics so far.
+It is difficult to prioritize any of them over others but I could not see a line item for the proactive tools on the list in any of the statistics so far.

-- Education leaders have to address the latest tools for safety in the budget planning – A simple peek into news would show litte discussion on school funds towards safety.
+- Education leaders have to address the latest tools for safety in the budget planning.
+A simple peek into news would show little discussion on school funds towards safety.
 School leaders do re-appropriate funds to latest trends but not many towards the safety bandwagon.
 Districts have to rethink budgets and dedicate support to drive all the four elements.

-- Corporates and Philanthropists who support the future of next generation should focus on safety too as this is a very compelling cause.
+- Corporates and Philanthropists who support the future of next-generation should focus on safety.
+This is a very compelling cause.
 Statistics around grants that support safety initiative show not many foundations have the campus/student safety aligned to their mission.
-“Safe” is a word carefully written in their focus areas but it means the health, not a Safe campus or Safer children
+“Safe” is a word carefully written in their focus areas.
+It means the health, not a Safe campus or Safer children